Evidence of High-latitude Emission in the Prompt Phase of GRBs: How Far from the Central Engine are the GRBs Produced?: Results of numerical models

 Figure~\ref{fig:f1} shows a modeling result of the three models [u], [v], and [w].
 The top panels show the light curves at 100 keV, 300 keV, and 1 MeV, which exhibit both the positive and negative types of spectral lags.
-The top panels also show the temporal evolution of $E_p$ curves exhibiting both the hard-to-soft and the flux-tracking patterns across the pulses\footnote{Note that we plot the $E_p$ points only up to $t_{\rm obs}=4.0$ sec in order to avoid any effect that might arise from a sudden turning-off at about 4 sec.}.
+The top panels also show the temporal evolution of $E_p$ curves exhibiting both the hard-to-soft and the flux-tracking patterns across the pulses.
+We plot the $E_p$ points up to $t_{\rm obs}=4.0$ sec during which the LoSE remains ongoing.
+Note that the breaks in $E_p$ curves are due to the breaks in $\gch$ profiles (see Appendix~\ref{appendix:1}).
+The lightcurves at 1 MeV also show features linked with the $\gch$ evolution.
 The middle panels show the time-dependent spectra at 1 sec, 2 sec, and 3 sec (solid lines).
 In the co-moving frame, we inject a Band-function spectrum with fixed $\alpha_{\rm B}$ and $\beta_{\rm B}$.
 However, the resulting spectra in the observer frame deviate significantly from this single Band function.
 Hence, in order to understand this deviation, we repeat the same calculations without considering the curvature effect; the resulting spectra are shown in dotted lines in the middle panel for model [u].
 Comparing the solid and dotted lines, one can clearly see that the curvature effect causes the deviation and that the HLE emerges as a prominent additional spectral break in $F_{\nu}$ spectra during the decaying phase of the broad pulses\footnote{We remark that the HLE emergence is modest in model [w] due to a second activity occurring right before 2 sec.}.
-We again stress that the jet emission is not turned off until about 4 sec in our models and, therefore, the LoSE is still active and dominates the peak of $F_{\nu}$ spectra as it should.
+We stress again that the jet emission is not turned off until about 4 sec in our models and, therefore, the LoSE is still active and dominates the peak of $F_{\nu}$ spectra as it should.
 The bottom panels show the $\nu F_{\nu}$ spectra directly calculated from the solid lines in the middle panels, in which it is clear that the ``HLE break'' ($\nu_{\rm \scriptscriptstyle HLE}$) in $F_{\nu}$ spectra now becomes the peak energy ($E_p$) in $\nu F_{\nu}$ spectra in the decaying phase of these broad pulses.

+We add a remark that an introduction of a break in the profile of $\Gamma(r)$ and/or $B(r)$ induces only a marginal difference and keeps our results unchanged.